scanner-research/scanner/docs/guide/walkthrough.rst

 .. code-block:: python

-   sc.run(output)
+   sc.run(output, PerfParams.estimate())

 This call will block until Scanner has finished processing the job.
 You should see a progress bar while Scanner is executing the computation graph.
+The :py:class:`~scannerpy.common.PerfParams` are parameters used to tune the performance of graph execution, e.g. the number of video frames that should be in memory at any one time.
+By default, the :py:meth:`~scannerpy.common.PerfParams.estimate` guesses an appropriate value of all parameters for your graph.

 Reading from a stored stream
 ----------------------------